-Grades and Notations The following grades and notations are recorded on transcripts and grade records at Lane:
+Grades and Notations The following grades and notations are recorded on transcripts and grade records at Lane.

-a on tranc onplo and grade records at Earle.
+recorde recorded on transcripts and grade records at Lane.

-Points Definition
+Grade Points Definition

-4.0 Excellent Performance
+Α 4.0 Excellent Performance

-3.0 Good Performance
+В 3.0 Good Performance

-2.0 Satisfactory Performance
+С 2.0 Satisfactory Performance

-1.0 Less than Satisfactory Performance
+D 1.0 Less than Satisfactory Performance

-0.0 Unsatisfactory Performance
+F 0.0 Unsatisfactory Performance

-Plus or minus 0.30 points, effective July 1, 1999
++ or - Plus or minus 0.30 points, effective July 1, 1999

-0.0 Pass (equal to A- thru C-)
+Р 0.0 Pass (equal to A- thru C-)

-No Pass (D and below)
+NP No Pass (D and below)

-Incomplete
+1 Incomplete

-Audit
+U Audit

-Withdrawal (Prior to 1991)
+W Withdrawal (Prior to 1991)

-No Basis for Grade (Prior to 1997)
+Υ No Basis for Grade (Prior to 1997)

-Not Completed (no credit)
+NC Not Completed (no credit)

-Enrolled
+XN Enrolled

-Enrolled
+EN Enrolled

-Completed
+CM Completed

-Not Completed
+NCM Not Completed

-Conversion Grade
+XCG Conversion Grade

-tely follov ving the grade:
+Immedia Immediately following the grade:

-Points 4.0 3.0 2.0 1.0 0.0